arawseekers/blog/content/about.md

 Dedicated to those who hope, no matter how dark the night is, knowing that morning, preluded by dawn, always comes.
-The seekers consist of Isya and Ohio (two different individuals) who currently occupies the same space and breathes the same air.
+The seekers consist of Isya and Ohio (two different individuals) who currently occupy the same space and breathes the same air.